AnnaToll/one-source-fe/README.md

 - Mongoose
 ```
 # API documentation
-To access API documentation, run backend in the environment of your choice, and navigate to (your-backend-environment.com)/api-docs.
+To access the API documentation, run backend in the environment of your choice, and navigate to (your-backend-environment.com)/api-docs.
 # Docker
 1. To test and develop the application in Docker, create a docker-compose.yaml file (locally on your computer) in the rootfolder of the [One Source Backend repository](https://github.com/nillali/heroku-test) and paste:
 ```yaml